trigg/DiscordOverlayLinux/README.md

 ## Known Issues

-- Can't close. use `pkill overlay-qt5.py` to stop.
 - If loaded before Discord is logged in no display will show.
 Quite possible that unexpected Discord crashes will cause the same issue

 ### Tested configurations